 Letter of Welcome

 Summertime!
 The word brims with promise, even as it conjures memories of lakes and ballparks, beaches and campsites, hours, weekends, sometimes entire weeks away from the day-to-day with the ones we love.
-As I write this, spring is just beginning to warm the soil in the garden.
+As I write this, the winter snows are just beginning to melt in our garden.
 But summertime is just around the corner.

-At Maria’s House, summer is very similar to our fall-spring developmental program, offering children the chance to explore our full array of Montessori works with seasoned guides, interns, and Montessori Master Teachers.
-That said, we avail ourselves of the increased availability of a number of our adjunct specialists and educational partner sites while we fully enjoy our playground, gardens, and the beautiful wooded grounds of our Doylestown campus.
-Our staff have developed a unique set of Integrated Studies, working with regional and national experts to create age-appropriate Montessori approaches to everything from golf swings to fencing, gardening to pizza making, with equestrian studies and large-scale chess thrown in for fun.
+At Maria’s House, summertime is very similar to our fall-spring developmental program, offering children the chance to explore our full array of Montessori works with seasoned guides, interns, and Montessori Master Teachers.
+That said, we avail ourselves of the increased availability of a number of our adjunct specialists and educational partner sites as we fully enjoy our playground, gardens and beautiful grounds of our Doylestown campus.
+Our staff have developed a unique set of Integrated Studies, working with regional and national experts to create age-appropriate Montessori approaches to everything from golf swings to fencing, gardening to pizza making, with equestrian studies and largescale chess thrown in for fun.
 Ok, and rocketry.
 And did I mention our Lenni Lenape encampment?
 The list goes on and on.

 No, Ponte Montessori isn’t a camp.
 In our morning and afternoon sessions, our young explorers will have the chance to immerse themselves in the areas (Montessori calls them “works”) that call to them, deepening their knowledge with our guides preparing the way.
-Anyone who has experienced a true Montessori environment can tell you firsthand how quickly and instinctively 3-8 year-olds gain mastery of things that outwardly seem beyond them.
+Anyone who has experienced a true Montessori environment can tell you firsthand how quickly and instinctively our 3 to 8 year-olds gain mastery of things that might initially seem beyond them.
 They’re hardwired to learn, ready to absorb the next thing, waiting to be guided.
 We love this work.

 Laine Walker, MA, NBCT